Catching up with our recent International Baccalaureate Graduates

 Luana was at the school since 2020 and recently graduated achieving the highest mark of 45/45 in IB.
 Luana shared what her IB experience was like “Two years ago I left my high school in Brazil and went straight into IB at AIS.
 At that time I didn’t understand what IB was and as I started the course, I realized that to maintain my high academic standards I would have to work hard.
 And that’s what I did.
 I gave my best every day to overcome the challenges of a new language and country, which didn’t come without anxiety.
 Fortunately, I met some special people at AIS that made my IB journey more enjoyable; such as Mr Semaan, with whom I found support; and Miss Hlawatsch and Miss Torres, with whom I found kindness and warmth.
 But truly, I am grateful for everyone involved in the past two years because the number of things that I learned about myself and the world is beyond measure.”

-What is the International Baccalaureate Diploma Programme (IBDP)?
+What is the International Baccalaureate Diploma Program (IBDP)?

-The International Baccalaureate Diploma Programme (IBDP) is a rigorous educational programme established, in 1968 in Geneva, and is one of the secondary school’s major offerings for Years 11 and 12 (ages 16 to 19).
+The International Baccalaureate Diploma Program (IBDP) is a rigorous educational program established, in 1968 in Geneva, and is one of the secondary school’s major offerings for Years 11 and 12 (ages 16 to 19).

 Do Universities accept IB students?